Space U Odyssey

 ACCTo protect the health and safety of youth attending residential camps in the State of Texas, the Texas legislature has enacted the Texas Youth Camp Safety and Health Act, which requires the council to conduct a criminal background check and a sex offender database check on every adult who will be at camp.
 All adults attending camp in any capacity must complete an Adult in Camp Compliance (ACC) form at least two weeks before camp, allowing sufficient time for background checks to be completed.
 Completing this form allows the council office staff to complete a criminal background check on each adult in camp (regardless of time spent in camp).
 Visitors should also complete an ACC form.
 Persons who have not completed an ACC form will be required to be escorted by an adult at all times while on camp property and will only be permitted to enter camp if someone is available to escort them.
 Please take a photo or screenshot of the receipt for documentation of when you submitted your form.
 If you are not contacted by the council, it means the background check has been approved.

-Mark all items with Scout's name and troop number.
+Mark all items with name.
 Do not bring valuables.

-• Send a well-hydrated Scout.
-Scouts should begin hydrating the day before camp.
+• Arrive well-hydrated.
+Begin hydrating the day before camp.

 • Download the Camp App (search "Sam Houston Area Council" on Apple or Android platforms)